lyndon025/playtested/src/content/article/2023-06-06-a-highly-unique-take-on-the-metroidvania-genre--first-impressions---doomblade.md

 ---
-title: "A highly unique take on the Metroidvania genre | First Impressions - Doomblade"
+author: lyndonguitar
+category: Review
-description: "Doomblade, offers a highly unique take on the Metroidvania genre.
-With its innovative combat mechanics featuring precision-based clicking much like mouse rhythm games like Osu!, or twin stick shooter style of combat when using controllers."
+description: Doomblade, offers a highly unique take on the Metroidvania genre.
+With its innovative combat mechanics featuring precision-based clicking much like mouse rhythm games like Osu!, or twin stick shooter style of combat when using controllers.
+featured: false
 pubDate: 2023-06-06
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "doomblade"]
+tags:
-featured: false
+- taptap
+- doomblade
-thumb: ""
+thumb: ''
+title: A highly unique take on the Metroidvania genre | First Impressions - Doomblade
 ---

 Doomblade, offers a highly unique take on the Metroidvania genre.
 With its innovative combat mechanics featuring precision-based clicking much like mouse rhythm games like Osu!, or twin stick shooter style of combat when using controllers.